 Table of Contents

-Create ultra-wide-range fusion tasks
+Create large-scale fusion tasks

-Create a multi-map fusion task
+Create multi-map fusion task

-Create a multi-map fusion task
+Create multi-map fusion task

-Add sub-mapping
+Add sub-maps

 1. Click Multi-map fusion management to enter the corresponding multi-map fusion management interface.